SheenaCook/poems.dev.repo/content/post/betty-buttercup.md

 <br>Took on an eager young housekeeper.
 <br>The confident dimpled Daisy Heaper.
 <br>
-<br>After regular tumbles in the hashed,
+<br>After regular tumbles in the hay shed,
 <br>Soon the farmer and Daisy were wed.
 <br>Betty’s mother called her a hesitant fool.
-<br>Glad to leave Betty got a job in the local school.
+<br>Glad to leave, Betty got a job in the local school.
 <br>
 <br>She met Bertie Buttercup who did the milk round.
 <br>A loveable bloke calm and sound.